GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ## After conversion

-Immediately after a user conversion event, for example after a purchase on an e-commerce site is an excellent opportunity to promote the installation of your PWA.
+Immediately after a user conversion event, for example after a purchase on an e-commerce site, is an excellent opportunity to promote the installation of your PWA.
 The user is clearly engaged with your content, and a conversion often signals that the user will engage with your services again.